Principal and Interest vs Interest Only: A Complete Guide (2026)

 Young Family or First Home Buyer on a Tight Budget

-Best option: Principal & Interest (possibly with offset account)
+Best option: Principal and Interest (consider adding an offset account)

 • You're planning to stay in the home long-term